-Communications Server is IBM's premier open solution for your networking needs, providing industrial strength SNA services on a workstation platform, over both SNA and TCP/IP networks.
+Contents Abstract 2 Abstract Communications Server is IBM's premier open solution for your networking needs, providing industrial strength SNA services on a workstation platform, over both SNA and TCP/IP networks.
 It is a high-performance multifunction multiprotocol gateway and networking application platform that enables workstations to communicate with other workstations and with host computers.
 It offers a robust set of communications and systems management features, to enable users to communicate through terminal emulation and client/server and distributed applications across local and wide area networks.
 It also offers a rich set of network management and client/server application programming interfaces (APIs).
 And Communications Server provides the widest range of connectivity across the industry.

-Communications Server is the solution for companies who:

-- run multiprotocol or multiple networks - want to consolidate or change their backbone networks - have SNA applications that they want to extend over TCP/IP networks - have sockets applications that they want to extend over SNA networks - have IPX applications that they want to extend over SNA networks - have NetBIOS applications that they want to extend over SNA networks - have IPX applications that they want to extend over TCP/IP networks - have NetBIOS applications that they want to extend over TCP/IP networks - want to provide SNA 3270 host access to TCP/IP users using TN3270E emulators - want to provide IPX and TCP/IP attached clients access to SNA applications - have users who want to get connected to a corporate intranet or to the Internet - want to improve network availability - want to ready themselves for high-speed networking such as ATM - want to access data from anywhere using familiar interfaces and protocols - need to support users in a variety of locations, in the office, at home or on the road
+3 IBM Host Integration overview 4 Communications Server: Energize your business network 8 Delivering protocol independence 16 Delivering advanced networking solutions 25 Delivering breadth of function and connectivity 29 The Communications Server Family Communications Server is the solution for companies who: 35 Summary run multiprotocol or multiple networks want to consolidate or change their backbone networks have SNA applications that they want to extend over TCP/IP networks have sockets applications that they want to extend over SNA networks want to provide SNA 3270 host access to TCP/IP users using TN3270E emulators want to provide IPX and TCP/IP attached clients access to SNA applications have users who want to get connected to a corporate intranet or to the Internet want to improve network availability want to access data from anywhere using familiar interfaces and protocols

 Communications Server provides an essential foundation for networked computing by providing industrial strength support for the most widely used networking technologies, enabling customers and business partners to build client/server applications that are independent of networking protocol or hardware, while preserving their investments in existing systems.
-Throughout this paper, the term "Communications Server" will be used to refer to IBM eNetwork Communications Server for OS/2, IBM eNetwork Communications Server for AIX, and IBM eNetwork Communications Server for Windows NT.
+Throughout this paper, the term "Communications Server" will be used to refer to IBM Communications Server for AIX, IBM Communications Server for Windows NT and Windows 2000, and the IBM Communications Server for Linux PRPQ.
 The full product names will be used where appropriate to highlight any differences between the products.